Acebeam L16 Flashlight Review

 Weight: 128g without battery.

-This isn’tsmall light, but I think it’s comparable to other lights in its class.
+This isn’t a small light, but I think it’s comparable to other lights in its class.

 And beside the Convoy S2+.
 It’s much longer than the S2+, which is saying something, since the S2+ is already quite a long 18650 light.